yawaramin/lambdak/README.md

 ### `call_`

-Call the given function with no arguments.
+Call the given function with optional arguments.

 #### Arguments

   - `k`.
 The function to call.
-It will be called with no arguments.
+It will be called with any arguments as specified below.

+  - `*args`.
+If any arguments are given here, they will be exploded and passed to `k`.

 #### Returns